-Joe Lyon is a highly rated Ohio Catastrophic Injury and product liability lawyer accepting orthopedic trauma cases nationwide.
+Joe Lyon is a highly-rated Cincinnati Catastrophic Injury lawyer and Ohio product liability attorney accepting orthopedic trauma cases nationwide.
 Mr. Lyon is well versed in the science and medicine underlying orthopedic trauma lawsuits.

 Accepting cases on contingency fees, Mr. Lyon works with design engineers, biomechanical engineers, accident reconstructionists, human factor, and treating physicians to investigate and determine the root cause of the accident.
 Mr. Lyon is a passionate advocate with success in a variety of orthopedic trauma cases.